Living at Princeton

 One of Princeton’s most distinctive characteristics is its close-knit residential community.
 On-campus housing is guaranteed for undergraduates for all four years.
-The University’s six residential colleges are the center of residential life and offer an array of academic and social programs that enhance the undergraduate experience.
-There are a number of staff and peer support resources set-up in the colleges, including the residential college office, your RCA (residential college adviser), and the RGS (resident graduate students).
-More information about Residential Colleges, along with links to each college’s website, can be found under Campus Life on the main University website.
+The University’s seven residential colleges are the center of residential life and offer an array of academic and social programs that enhance the undergraduate experience.
+There are a number of staff and peer support resources set-up in the colleges, including the residential college office, your RCA (residential college adviser), PAA (peer academic adviser), and the RGS (resident graduate students).
+More information about Residential Colleges can be found here and on each college’s website.

 There is really something for everybody at Princeton.
 Whether you are looking for civic service opportunities, clubs and organizations, or athletic opportunities, Princeton has it or it can be created by you.
-We encourage students to complement their intellectual pursuits with self-directed programs that provide a bridge between their academic and extracurricular experiences (ODUS website).
-There are over 250 student organizations, approximately 84 civic engagement opportunities, and 37 varsity sports.
+We encourage students to complement their intellectual pursuits with self-directed programs that provide a bridge between their academic and extracurricular experiences.
+There are more than 350 student organizations, 80 civic engagement opportunities, and 37 varsity sports.
 In addition, there are other ways to get involved on campus as you move through your four years here.

 For more information:

-Princeton provides students with an array of medical services on campus through McCosh Health Services.
-McCosh Health Services is a fully accredited health care facility with an infirmary available 24/7 for students to utilize during the academic year.
-McCosh houses University Health Services, Counseling and Psychological Services, Sexual Harassment/Assault Advising, Resources and Education (SHARE), and Health Promotion and Prevention Services.
+Princeton provides students with an array of medical services on campus at University Health Services, located in the McCosh Health Center.
+McCosh Health Center is a fully accredited health care facility with an infirmary available 24/7 for students to utilize during the academic year.
+McCosh houses Medical Services, Counseling and Psychological Services, Sexual Harassment/Assault Advising, Resources and Education (SHARE), and Health Promotion and Prevention Services.
 There are also peer advisers for the SHARE and Health Promotion and Prevention Services offices.
-More information about these resources can be found in the blog “Learning with health in mind”.

 The Eating Clubs are part of a tradition that dates back more than 100 years.
 In the early years, the University did not provide students with dining facilities, so the students created their own clubs to provide comfortable “houses” for dining and social life.There are currently 11 eating clubs, 10 are located on Prospect Ave and Terrace Club is on Washington Road.
 All of the clubs are co-educational and reflect the diversity of the Princeton student body.
 The clubs provide spaces for dining, studying, socializing and hanging out.
 The eating clubs are unique to Princeton and a popular dining and social option for students in their junior and senior years.

-Orientation for the Class of 2021 will take place from Saturday, September 2nd - Tuesday, September 12th.
-During Orientation you will get to know your residential college, have a small-group experience, have experiences specific to the class of 2021, learn Princeton traditions, and most importantly have fun!
-Check out “Orientation: Welcome!” for more information.
+Orientation for the Class of 2026 is scheduled to take place from Friday, August 26 to Monday, September 5.
+During Orientation you will get to know your residential college, engage in small-group experiences, attend programs that will prepare you for academic life at Princeton, learn Princeton traditions, and most importantly… have fun!